lundberg/respx/docs/guide.md

     assert response.json() == {"slug": "foobar"}
 ```

-A route can also be used to *decorate* a function to be used as *side effect*.
+A route can even *decorate* the function to be used as *side effect*.

 ``` python
 import httpx